-There is little doubt that New England waters represent a major feeding ground for the fin whale.
+waters represent a major feeding ground for the fin whale.
 There is evidence of site fidelity by females, and perhaps some segregation by sexual, maturational or reproductive class on the feeding range (Agler et al. 1993).
 Seipt et al. (1990) reported that 49% of identified fin whales on Massachusetts Bay area feeding grounds were resighted within the same year, and 45% were resighted in multiple years.
 While recognizing localized as well as more extensive movements, these authors suggested that fin whales on these grounds exhibited patterns of seasonal occurrence and annual return that are in some respects similar to those shown for humpback whales.
 This was reinforced by Clapham and Seipt (1991), who showed maternally directed site fidelity by fin whales in the Gulf of Maine.
-Information on life history and vital rates is also available in data from the

-Canadian fishery, 1965-1971 (Mitchell 1974).
+Information on life history and vital rates is also available in data from the Canadian fishery, 1965-1971 (Mitchell 1974).
 In seven years, 3,528 fin whales were taken at three whaling stations.
-The station at Blandford.
-Nova Scotia, took 1,402 fin whales.
+The station at Blandford, Nova Scotia, took 1,402 fin whales.

-Hain et al. (1993), based on an analysis of neonate stranding data, suggested that calving takes place during approximately four months from October to January in latitudes of the US mid-Atlantic region; however, it is unknown where calving, mating, and wintering for most of the population occurs.
+Hain et al. (1992), based on an analysis of neonate stranding data, suggested that calving takes place during approximately four months from October to January in latitudes of the US mid-Atlantic region; however, it is unknown where calving, mating, and wintering for most of the population occurs.
 Results from the Navy's SOSUS program (Clark 1995) indicate a substantial deep-ocean component to fin whale distribution.
 It is likely that fin whales occurring in the US Atlantic EEZ undergo migrations into Canadian waters, open-ocean areas, and perhaps even subtropical or tropical regions.
 However, the popular notion that entire fin whale populations make distinct annual migrations like some other mysticetes has questionable support in the data; in the North Pacific, year-round monitoring of fin whale calls found no evidence for large-scale migratory movements (Watkins et al. 2000).

-Two estimates of abundance from line transect surveys are available.
+Two estimates of abundance from line-transect surveys are available.
 An abundance of 2,200 (CV=0.24) fin whales was estimated from a July to September 1995 sighting survey conducted by two ships and an airplane that covered waters from Virginia to the mouth of the Gulf of St. Lawrence.
-Total track line length was 32,600 km.
-The ships covered waters between the 50- and 1000-fathom isobaths, the northern edge of the Gulf Stream, and the northern Gulf of Maine/Bay of Fundy region.
-The airplane covered waters in the mid-Atlantic from the coastline to the 50-fathom isobath, the southern Gulf of Maine, and shelf waters off Nova Scotia from the coastline to the 1000-fathom isobath.
 Data collection and analysis methods used were described in Palka (1995).

-A more recent estimate of 2,814 (CV=0.21) fin whales was derived from a 28 July to 31 August 1999 line-transect sighting survey conducted by a ship and airplane covering waters from Georges Bank to the mouth of the Gulf of St. Lawrence.
-Total track line length was 8,212 km.
-Similar to that used in the above 1995 Virginia to Gulf of St. Lawrence survey, shipboard data were analyzed using the modified direct duplicate method (Palka 1995) that accounts for school size bias and $g(\theta)$, the probability of detecting a group on the track line.
-Aerial data were not corrected for $g(\theta)$ (Palka 2000).
+A more recent estimate of 2,814 (CV=0.21) fin whales was derived from a 28 July to 31 August 1999 linetransect sighting survey conducted by a ship and airplane covering waters from Georges Bank to the mouth of the Gulf of St. Lawrence.
+Shipboard data were analyzed using the modified direct duplicate method (Palka 1995) that accounts for school size bias and g(0), the probability of detecting a group on the track line.
+Aerial data were not corrected for g(0) (Palka 2000).

-The latter abundance estimate is considered the best available for the western North Atlantic fin whale because it is relatively recent .
-However, this estimate must be considered extremely conservative in view of the known range of the fin whale in the entire western North Atlantic, and uncertainties regarding population structure and exchange between surveyed and unsurveyed areas.
+The latter abundance estimate is considered the best available for the western North Atlantic fin whale because it is relatively recent.
+However, this estimate must be considered extremely conservative in view of the known range of the fin whale in the entire western North Atlantic, the uncertainties regarding population structure and exchange between surveyed and unsurveyed areas, and aerial data having not been corrected for g(0).

-The minimum population estimate is the lower limit of the two-tailed 60% confidence interval of the log-normally distributed best abundance estimate.
+The minimum population estimate is the lower limit of the two-tailed 60% confidence interval of the lognormally distributed best abundance estimate.
 This is equivalent to the 20th percentile of the log-normal distribution as specified by Wade and Angliss (1997).
 The best estimate of abundance for fin whales is 2,814 (CV=0.21).
 The minimum population estimate for the western North Atlantic fin whale is 2,362.